Clinically reviewed by Chris Mosunic, PhD, RD, MBA, Chief Clinical Officer, Calm

 Calm Health not only links to an organization’s EAP and other benefits but also guides employees to the resources that are right for their needs based on their mental health screening results, self‑reported goals, and topics of interest.

-Integrated benefits offer consultants the opportunity to help build unified benefits ecosystems for organizations and deliver a more efficient employee experience.
+Integrated benefits help employers build unified benefits ecosystems that deliver a more efficient employee experience.

 HR administrators traditionally haven’t had insight into the mental health of their teams, making it difficult to know what types of programs might deliver the most value.
 Access to population data and analytics capabilities can change that by providing insights from digital screenings and behavior patterns for earlier visibility into emerging workforce mental health needs.